uva-cs3140-sp24/uva-cs3140-sp24.github.io/README.md

-# cs3140-f23-website
+# cs3140-sp24-website

-Git repository for class website.
+Git repository for the class website.

 This is *not* the repository for the course pack.